hailin-creat/Ledger/README.md

 This will produce:

-leger.txt – Encrypted ledger entries used for runtime verification
+Ledger.txt – Encrypted ledger entries used for runtime verification

 parameter.txt – Encryption key and counter seed used by Ledger_cfi.py